mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 The basic use case for the TangoJS Panel is a widget addition.
 When the user selects an object from TangoJS Device Tree widget in the application's menu, an apropriate action is sent to the store.
 As a result of this action, store updates the application's state.
-This change causes WidgetSelector component to be rendered.
+This change causes the WidgetSelector component to be rendered.
 Later, when the user selects the desired widget to represent his/her object, another action is sent to the store.
 This new action causes widget creation and rendering it on the Dashboard.
 The whole scenario is shown in a sequence chart in [@Fig:03-tangojs-panel-flow].

-![Sequence of actions resulting in widget creation.
+![Sequence of actions resulting in a widget creation.
 ](../figures/uml/03-tangojs-panel-flow.tex){#fig:03-tangojs-panel-flow width=100%}

 **Discovering available widgets**. \quad
-As stated in the TangoJS overview, by convention constructor functions of all widgets are attached to the global `window.tangojs.web.components` object.
+As stated in the TangoJS overview, by convention the constructor functions of all widgets are attached to the global `window.tangojs.web.components` object.
-When the user wants to visualize an object (a device, an attribute or a command), TangoJS Panel application fetches description of this object from the Tango database (e.g. an *AttributeInfo* structure for attributes) and uses this description to filter suitable widgets.
-The filtering is done using `capabilities` property attached to constructor function of each widget.
-When the user choses desired widget to be rendered, the TangoJS Panel application displays a dynamic form where user can specify HTML attributes for this widget.
+When the user wants to visualize an object (a device, an attribute or a command), TangoJS Panel application fetches the description of this object from the Tango database (e.g. an *AttributeInfo* structure for attributes) and uses this description to filter suitable widgets.
+The filtering is done using the `capabilities` property attached to the constructor function of each widget.
+When the user chooses a desired widget to be rendered, the TangoJS Panel application displays a dynamic form where the user can specify HTML attributes for this widget.
 This is done with the help of the `attributes` property of widget's constructor.
-Example code responsible for setting these properties on TangoJS Trend widget is shown in [@Lst:03-tangojs-widget-props].
+The example code responsible for setting these properties on TangoJS Trend widget is shown in [@Lst:03-tangojs-widget-props].
 TangoJS Panel application can access these values using `window.tangojs.web.components['tangojs-trend'].capabilities` and `window.tangojs.web.components['tangojs-trend'].attributes`.